 Every citizen, business and organization has a stake in the economic health of the Granite State.
-Your contribution to this timely and important multi-platform initiative will help us reach audiences wherever they are - online, on television, and in community conversations.
+Communities and Consequence II premieres Thursday, October 22nd @ 8pm.

 The population bulge known as the baby boom is reaching social security age and beyond.
 The impacts of the aging of such a large demographic cohort are seen nationwide.
 But New Hampshire and northern New England are suffering a far more severe demographic maelstrom.
 Here the rapidly rising number of seniors have been accompanied by shrinking numbers of younger adults and children—an unbalancing of the region’s human ecology.

-The Communities and Consequences team will be traveling around the Granite State, finding compelling stories of how people in their local communities are making decisions that have consequences, some good, some not.
-We will share stories of how people are working together, including businesses and organizations to find innovative ways to create vibrant and welcoming places for people of all ages and backgrounds, and ensure a thriving future for their communities and the state.
+The Communities and Consequences team traveled around the Granite State, finding compelling stories of how people in their local communities are making decisions that have consequences, some good, some not.
+The film shares stories of how people are working together to find innovative ways to create vibrant and welcoming places for people of all ages and backgrounds, and ensure a thriving future for their communities and the state.

 Support for Communities & Consequences II provided by: